bluerobotics/SOS-Leak-Sensor/README.md

-# SOS-Water-Ingress-Sensor
+# SOS-Leak-Sensor

-Simple water ingress sensor for ROVs and AUVs
+Simple water leak sensor for ROVs and AUVs.

+For more information, please see the [main documentation](http://docs.bluerobotics.com/sos/)